fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v1.6.1/New-AzureServiceProject.md

 PS C:\>New-AzureServiceProject MyService1
 ```

-This example creates scaffolding for a new Azure service named  ¢â‚¬Å"MyService1 ¢â‚¬Â in the current directory.
+This example creates scaffolding for a new Azure service named "MyService1" in the current directory.

 ## PARAMETERS